ewhicher/matter/content/collections/pages/growth-mission.md

     content:
       -
         type: text
-        text: "Set a growth strategy in line with the company's ambition, define assumptions and set boundaries, improve your product-market fit, develop your messaging frameworks, build your team and get funding for success."
+        text: "Set a growth strategy in line with the company's ambition, define assumptions and set boundaries, product-market fit, build your team and get funding for success."
 together_text_three:
   -
     type: heading